benrbrook/machine_learning/README.md

 A Google Maps Geocoding API key is requried to use the geo scripts.
 Just place the key in a file called key.txt.

 "location-data" contains all of the formatted geospatial data.
-The data includes real estate and weather.
+The includes real estate and weather data.